Garden Tea Party

 Set the scene by setting up a table outside (a deck works well) and draping with a pink, plastic table cover.
 Use wide, tulle ribbon in a coordinating color to tie the corners of the tablecloth to the legs of the table in big bows.
 This will prevent the table cover from blowing away, and it looks pretty.
 Then, imitate those fancy chair covers you see at weddings by draping folding chairs with pieces of the same color tablecloth.
 Simply spread your plastic tablecloth out on the floor, and cut lengthwise into two or three lengths, depending upon the size of the tablecloth.
 You will want the piece to be wide enough to cover the width of the backrest of your folding chair.
 Take the cut piece of tablecloth, and drape over the back of the chair, the edges should meet evenly at the bottom, near the legs of the chair.
 Then use a long piece of the tulle to tie it on, bring the tulle around to the back, just under the backrest, and tie in a big bow.

-Decor: Create a to string along the deck rail or fence. paper doily garland
+Create a paper doily garland to string along the deck rail or fence.

 • colored yarn